 (iv) It helps in knowing the company better and will reduce the probability that you will overpay for it.

-(v) For the potential buyers, the report will make suggestions on whether the such investment will be fruitful for their business growth and the seller will provide solutions to the leakages and balances occurring in their business.
+(v) For the potential buyers, the report will make suggestions on whether such investment will be fruitful for their business growth and the seller will provide solutions to the leakages and balances occurring in their business.

 How do I conduct financial due diligence?